 To minimize excessive foaming during deep frying, it is important to ensure that the food being fried is not too wet, as excess moisture can lead to increased foam production.
 Using a deep fryer with a larger cooking capacity can also help reduce foaming by allowing more space for the foam to dissipate.
 Regularly straining and filtering the oil can also prevent the buildup of foam-inducing particles.

-See also How to cook bacalao
+See also How long to cook t-bone steak in oven well done

 2. Sautéing and Stir-Frying